pijer10/container-ix/docker-image-centos/README.md

 This is a script for building optimized Docker CentOS image, with a few additional packages installed.

-## Build
+## Build process

-Do the build with following:
+First clone this repo, and then do the build with following:

 `docker build -t <username>/centos:7 . `